Getting started with Tehama Administration

 - (a) Modify the name of the Desktop.

-- (b) Modify the authorized users (and sudo users for Linux Desktops) by clicking in the drop-down list for the field.
+- (b) Add or remove members as necessary by clicking in the drop-down list for the Users field.

-- (d) Click SAVE.
+- (c) Click SAVE.

 See the Edit a Desktop section in the Desktops User Guide for more details.

-• Delete a Desktop
+Delete a Desktop

 If you need to delete a Desktop template completely, follow these steps: